AlasdairDev/DormBound/README.md

 # DormBound v2.0.0

-**DormBound Pro** is a lightweight, high-performance network optimization script designed specifically for competitive gaming in complex dorm environments.
+**DormBound** is a lightweight, high-performance network optimization script designed specifically for competitive gaming in complex dorm environments.
 It is optimized for "Daisy-Chained" router setups (e.g., A5 -> TL-WR -> C50) to ensure the lowest possible jitter and zero packet fragmentation.

 ##  Pro Features
 * **Multimedia Class Scheduling (MMCSS) Tweak**: Modifies the Windows Registry to prioritize game packets over background Windows tasks.